Tarvinder Singh Marwah

 Tarvinder Singh Marwah (born 1 May 1959) is an Indian politician from Delhi.
-He thrice served as member of Delhi Legislative Assembly in Second, Third and Fourth Delhi Assembly.
+He is serving as a Member of the Delhi Legislative Assembly from Jangpura Assembly constituency since 8 February 2025.
+Previously, he served as member of Delhi Legislative Assembly in Second, Third and Fourth Delhi Assembly.
 He represented Jangpura constituency.
 He switched from Congress to BJP on 6 July 2022.

 He has also served as the Parliamentary Secretary to the Chief Minister of Delhi.

+In the Delhi Legislative Assembly elections of 2025, Marwah contested as a BJP candidate and won the seat from the Jangpura Assembly constituency, marking his return to the legislature.

+Marwah is also known for his support of "The Samajh" or "Leaf Bank" NGO, which works on various welfare programs aimed at community development.
+His support for the organization is highlighted through his contributions to its initiatives.